kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/ebl/README.md

 ## Some of OCLC's notes for this stanza

-EBL customers are being upgraded to Ebook Central, which requires SSL configuration.
+EBL customers are being upgraded to Ebook Central, which requires SSL configuration and EZproxy 6.2.2.

 Please add these additional lines: